Dance (Matisse): Dance

 Dance is a large decorative panel, painted with a companion piece, Music, specifically for the Russian businessman and art collector Sergei Shchukin, with whom Matisse had a long association.
 Until the October Revolution of 1917, this painting hung together with Music on the staircase of Shchukin's Moscow mansion.

 The painting shows five dancing figures, painted in a strong red, set against a very simplified green landscape and deep blue sky.
 It reflects Matisse's incipient fascination with primitive art, and uses a classic Fauvist color palette: the intense warm colors against the cool blue-green background and the rhythmical succession of dancing nudes convey the feelings of emotional liberation and hedonism.
 The painting is often associated with the "Dance of the Young Girls" from Igor Stravinsky's famous 1913 musical work The Rite of Spring.
 The composition or arrangement of dancing figures is reminiscent of Blake's watercolour "Oberon, Titania and Puck with fairies dancing" from 1786.

 Dance is commonly recognized as "a key point of (Matisse's) career and in the development of modern painting".
 It resides in the Hermitage Museum in St. Petersburg.
-It was loaned to Hermitage Amsterdam for a period of six weeks from April 1 to May 9, 2010.
+It was loaned to H'ART Museum for a period of six weeks from April 1 to May 9, 2010.